waku-org/docs.waku.org/docs/guides/js-waku/build-waku-react.md

 	// Wait for the node to finish loading before sending messages
 	// (isLoading === false)

-  	// Bind push function to a node and encoder const { push } = useLightPush({ node, encoder });
+  	// Bind push method to a node and encoder const { push } = useLightPush({ node, encoder });

 	// Send the message using Light Push